 💡 Tip: The Home page is your dashboard.
-Use the quick-access buttons to navigate faster instead of switching tabs.
+Use the quick-access cards to navigate faster instead of switching tabs.

 2 Interactive Tutorial